walterfreeman/phy211/ta-duties.md

 If you are going to miss a recitation section and have advance warning, swap with another TA; that's not a problem.

-However, if you're going to miss a recitation section without much warning -- you missed your bus, you overslept, you have a computer failure, you have a medical emergency -- then your first priority should be to *get someone to the virtual classroom* to cover for you.
+However, if you're going to miss a recitation section without much warning -- you missed your bus, you overslept, you have a computer failure, you have a medical emergency -- then your first priority should be to *get someone to the classroom* (real or virtual) to cover for you.

 You should do the following:

 * Send a message to #phy211staff on Slack asking someone to cover for you.
 If there's no answer in two minutes...
 * Call Walter at (520) 409 3766 and then Aaron at (xxx) xxx xxxx in that order.
 If you can't get them...